licarpen/aws-developer/README.md

 ## Load Balancing an EC2 with ELB (Elasitc Load Balancer)

 * A load balancer is a server that fronts your application, forwarding internet traffic to instances downstream
-* spread load across ultiple downstream instances
+* spread load across multiple downstream instances
 * expose a single point of access (DNS) to your application
 * handle failures of downstream instances
 * perform regular health checks on instances
 * provide SSL termination (HTTPS) for your websites
 * enforce stickiness with cookies
 * high availability across zones
-* separate public traffic from public traffic
+* separate public traffic from private traffic
 * all load balancers have static host name (do not resolve and used underlying IP)
 * can scale but not instantaneously (contact AWS for warm-up)
 * 4xx errors: client-induced